Galilee by Clive Barker

 - Finished reading it on November 30, 2007

 - This is yet another solidly entertaining Repairman Jack novel.
 This time Jack leaves New York for Florida after his father is hospitalized from a hit and run accident.
 While Jack is being there for his father and helping out, he gets pulled into more Otherness that he must deal with.
 On the plus side though, he gets some additional help from yet another woman and her dog.
 And happily enough she is a major character this time instead of making only a brief appearance.
 That means Jack, and us, get some real answers to what is going on and Jack's role in everything.
-We don't find out everything but considering that we already know the outcome as laid out in Nightworld, it is actually more background and filling in the blanks which we receive.
-As the Repairman Jack novels continue, i keep thinking I should reread Nightworld to remind myself of some of the details to come.
+We don't find out everything but considering that we already know the outcome as laid out in NIGHTWORLD, it is actually more background and filling in the blanks which we receive.
+As the Repairman Jack novels continue, I keep thinking I should reread NIGHTWORLD to remind myself of some of the details to come.
 Regardless, I eagerly look forward to the next chapter in Jack's life.

 The Getaway Man by Andrew Vachss